Email FacebookTwitterMenu burgerClose thin

 • Association rules

-As any living situation does, condos also have their drawbacks.
+As with any living situation does, condos also have their drawbacks.
 For one, if you’re not a more social person, you may not like having to share communal spaces or even walls with your neighbors.
 The fees that come with owning a condo may put a damper on things, as well.
 If an association doesn’t have enough reserve funds, you and other residents could get stuck with a big bill to cover repairs.

 Bottom Line